the team

 Ethan Gurwitch - Summer intern 2023 - now undergraduate at Duke University

-Oliver Bossdorf - Sabbatical Professor 2023
+Oliver Bossdorf, PhD - Sabbatical Professor 2023

 Seba Toro Arana - Biology PhD student 2021-2023 - now PhD student in the Dinneny Lab at Stanford University.